tairasoul/yahd2mm/README.md

 should be compatible with Arsenal mods, manifest-less mods and mods that extract to a single file

-uses ImGui.NET and Veldrid.SDL2 for rendering (the `Shaders` and `veldrid` directories are from Veldrid.ImGui)
+uses ImGui.NET and Veldrid.SDL2 for rendering (the `Shaders` and `veldrid` directories are from Veldrid.ImGui and Veldrid.ImageSharp)

 ## notes